randomuserhi/Deep-Engine/DeepEngineDocs/ECS/03 - Design Document.md

 arch.Remove(entity); // Removes the entity from this archetype, effectively
                      // removing all components from the entity.
+                     // Entity gets placed in the root archetype.

 // Get a given component for an entity
 Transform& t = arch.GetComponent<Transform>(entity);